-A great way to experience Uvita is by walking along the beach and watching the sun go down, maybe with a coconut or a cerveza in hand.
+A great way to experience Uvita beach is by walking in the sand and watching the sun go down, maybe with a coconut or a cerveza in hand.

 8. Stroll Through Town

-For a slow morning or afternoon, you should spend some time strolling through downtown of Uvita.
+For a slow morning or afternoon, you should spend some time strolling the downtown area of Uvita.

 There is even a local farmer’s market every Saturday morning.
 So check it out enjoy and try some fresh produce and pump a little money into the local economy.

 Uvita isn’t very large, but it’s quaint and less touristy than other places in the area which makes it the perfect place to be.